cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 {% endhighlight %}

 Wait, what happened?
-Well, this is where the between NodeLists and arrays in JavaScript start to come to surface.
+Well, this is where the between NodeLists and arrays in JavaScript start to surface.
 Let's try to see if NodeList actually an array (which is actually a [tricky problem](http://javascript.crockford.com/remedial.html) in JavaScript itself).

 {% highlight javascript %}